yasirrhaq/yasirrhaq/README.md

 ## 📚 I'm Currently Learning

-- Node.js
+- Re-Learning Web Dev Basic (HTML, CSS, JS)
-- Web Dev Basic (Re-learning)
+- Tailwind CSS

 ## 🤝 How I Collaborate

 I value open communication, constructive feedback, and a positive work environment.
-If you're interested in teaming up, let's connect and make something great together!
+If you're interested in teaming up, let's connect and create something great together!

 Thank you for visiting my GitHub profile.
 Don't forget to check back often to see what new projects I'm working on!